The consulting interview series

 StrategyCase.com: What tip would you give applicants for your role and your firm?

-Interviewee: Network to get your name out, prepare a proper application, and then prepare intensively for the case interviews, the Problem Solving Test or the new McKinsey Digital Assessment (basically check out StrategyCase.com).
+Interviewee: Network to get your name out, prepare a proper application, and then prepare intensively for the case interviews and the new McKinsey Problem Solving Game or Digital Assessment.
+Check out the McKinsey careers website.
+They also prep you well for parts of the interview.

 StrategyCase.com: What exit opportunities are you considering?